 - In a separate bowl, add the remaining ingredients and stir to combine to make the flavor mixture.
 Let sit for a couple of minutes to thicken.

 - Next, pour the flavor mixture over the squeezed soy curls and stir to coat every soy curl.

 - Add to a baking tray lined with a silicone mat, and bake at 250 F for 30 minutes.

 - Stir, return to oven for another 15 minutes.
 Turn the oven off, and let it sit until desired consistency.
 If you prefer them soft and pliable, they may be ready within minutes, or if you like them crunchy, leave them in a bit longer or a lot longer:) (like me)

 - Store in an airtight container.

-We love to have soy jerky on hand, especially when traveling, as they are easy to grab and provide a savory protein-rich snack.
+We love to have homemade vegan jerky on hand, especially when traveling, as they are easy to grab and provide a delicious, savory, and protein-rich snack.